RoseOO/OSCRouter/README.md

-[example.osc.txt](https://github.com/user-attachments/files/24332375/example.osc.txt)[example.osc.txt](https://github.com/user-attachments/files/24332364/example.osc.txt)Simple UDP/TCP packet router for Mac and Windows, with optional OSC specific options
+Simple UDP/TCP packet router for Mac and Windows, with optional OSC specific options

 ⭐ Now with support for sACN, ArtNet, PosiStageNet (PSN), MIDI, and Javascript